 You May Also Like

 Quarantine Diaries is a series of free language lessons.
 Each can take a variety of forms but all focus on building intermediate and advanced vocabulary and listening skills.
-After the brief introduction, watch the Russian news report below and then read the side-by-side translation of the transcript as provided by First Channel.
-Then, answer the questions provided. […]
+After the brief introduction, watch the Russian-language public service announcement about coronavirus and the importance of maintaining an effective quarantine.
+Below this is a transcript with a […]